-This practical project requires us to work on a project that uses some of the enhanced design tools and technologies we have learnt about.
+This practical project requires us to develop a physical product that uses some of the enhanced design tools and technologies we have learnt about.
 The first step is to write the brief – define the objectives, the detailed requirements and the process to follow, and do any necessary research.
 I decided to work on something that relates to data visualisation, as this topic is of interest to me as a visual communication designer.

 Before writing a project brief, I sketched out quite a few ideas of possible projects.
 These all related to the concept of showing some form of data in a visual way, particularly data that was rapidly changing and could be programmed so the display changed as the data changed.
 Ideas included a 3D ‘heat map’ of exercise activities, an analogue data monitor, a 3D trail or campus map that lights up to show current location, and a wearable T-shirt or high-vis vest that shows current position or speed.